-Capital Assets - The Academy's capital assets during fiscal year 2018 consisted of computers and software, furniture and equipment, and leasehold improvements.
+Capital Assets - The Academy's capital assets during fiscal year 2018 consisted of computers, vehicles, furniture, and other equipment as well as leasehold improvements to make the lower level of the facility useable.
 All capital assets are capitalized at cost and updated for additions and retirements during the fiscal year.
 Donated capital assets are recorded at their acquisition value as of the date received.
-The Academy maintains a capitalization threshold of one thousand five hundred dollars.
+The Academy maintains a capitalization threshold of one thousand dollars.
 The Academy does not have any infrastructure.
 Improvements are capitalized.
 The costs of normal maintenance and repairs that do not add to the value of the asset or materially extend an asset's life are not capitalized.